 Most certainly, the best reason to list your home now is to take advantage of record high home prices.
-As you can see below, the average home price in Asheville reached a new high of $386,000 in January.
-The average home price in Buncombe was $372,000.
+As you can see below, the average home prices in Asheville, Black Mountain, and Buncombe County reached new highs in December.

 Your Home Should Sell Quickly

 Another great reason to sell now is the relatively short time it is taking for homes to sell.
 The average home in Asheville or Buncombe County is on the market just under 2 months (meaning it goes under contract at that time).